cardinalblue/android-kraft-shade/doc_website/docs/core-components/shader-system/kraft-shader.md

 ## Creating Custom Shaders

-To create a custom shader, you typically extend one of the base shader classes:
+KraftShade comes with a variety of [built-in shaders](../../built-in-shaders/base-shaders.md) that you can use out of the box.
+However, you can also create your own custom shaders by extending one of the base shader classes:

 ```kotlin
 class MyCustomShader(